rowlandcoping/cheese-and-beer/README.md

 ## UX - Scope
 ([back to top](#contents))

-It is important to make clear at that the below is the scope envisaged at the beginning of the project, and that there was always anticipated to be an evolutionary process in producing an MVP.
-For a full overview of specification changes in the finished MVP, please click [HERE](#specification-changes).

 ### Technology

 The technology used will be HTML/CSS and JavaScript, and Python with the Django framework and a SQL-based relational database to store data, most likely using Django's built-in models.

 I am lucky in that I have developed strong skills with vanilla Javascript and CSS Flexbox which means there is little to gain from using a heavy library like Bootstrap.
 It's just as quick for me to hand-code my own media queries and in some ways quicker since Bootstrap needs a degree of customisation in any case.
 I am also wary from a previous project of how awkward it can sometimes be to customise Bootstrap-based code.
 Furthermore I don't want to slow my code down with multiple imports, where the majority of the code is actually unnecessary.

-One issue in dispensing with Bootstrap is the integration of JQuery into the project, and some of the custom methods that were used in the checkout process which I'm not sure how to replicate as yet.
+One issue in dispensing with Bootstrap is the integration of Bootstrap JQuery libraries into the course material, and some of the custom methods that were used in the checkout process which I'm not sure how to replicate as yet.
 Whilst I can see the benefit of the shorthand, going forward I would rather invest time in learning something like React and REST APIs.
 With the time limitations involved in this project, it is much easier for me to use the vanilla JavaScript I'm already familiar with - hopefully it will be pretty straighforward to build the vanilla JS code to emulate these methods, using fetch().

 This all said, it is clear to me that some of the dependencies from the learning I have done (notably Stripe, Django, and AllAuth forms) benefit from using Crispy Forms and the templates that come with such libraries.
 I think there would be a very high development overhead in doing all this customisation myself (more so than building the forms from scratch).
-As such I have been looking at other CSS libraries that integrate with Crispy Forms, and have decided to use Tailwind.
+As such I have been looking at other CSS libraries that integrate with Crispy Forms, and have decided attempt to use Tailwind.
 It seems to be the most popular and easy to use framework out there, and from my research seems to come without a lot of the bloat associated with Bootstrap, relying as it does on a range of helper classes.
-Ideally, I want the best of both worlds - properly formatted forms that are easier to customise.
-It may even prove to be easier to style the whole website in the manner of the forms than the other way around!
+Ideally, I want the best of both worlds - instantly formatted forms that are easy to customise where necessary.
+Speaking frankly it may even prove to be easier to style the whole website in the manner of the forms than the other way around!

 ### Structure

  - Home Page: Logo, menu and search in the main navigation for immediate browsing.
-The main area of the page will feature two callouts - one linking to special offers and the other to the create your own cheeseboard feature.
+The main area of the page will feature two callouts - one linking to special offers and the other to the create your own cheeseboard feature (if included).
 It will also feature a brief site mission statement.
  - Search/Filter:  Once a user either searches or filters the page via one of the menus, a familiar looking results screen will appear with basic product information which the user can browse.
  - Product view: When clicking on a product the page provides more detailed information plus the opportunity to add the item to the cart or purchase immediately, and a 'recommended' section which will focus on product pairing (cheese to beer, and beer to cheese (or sundries should they be integrated into the project.)).
  - Cart page:  If the user has filled a cart with items, they can review and update these items.